rca(1) General Commands Manual rca(1)

 provide floating point support.

-Whitespace in rca's input is often optional, though some cases
+help command.
+Whitespace in rca's input is often optional, though

 Depending on how rca is built, command-line editing, command